-Pain killers and prescription drugs play a huge roll in constipation.
+Painkillers and prescription drugs play a huge roll in constipation.
 Over the counter NSAID’s are very hard on the digestive system and can cause ulcers and erode away the colon, leading to leaky gut syndrome.

 Dehydration can lead to constipation.
-In fact 75% of the feces is composed of water, while only 25% is attributed to solids.
+In fact, 75% of the feces is composed of water, while only 25% is attributed to solids.
 (1) The human body relies heavily on water for daily functions and digestion takes a lot of water.
 If constipation is an issue, drinking extra water is an easy way to rule out dehydration.

 Americans spend three-quarters of a billion dollars every year on laxatives, according to the American Gastroenterological Association

 When thyroid hormone is low or not being utilized properly, slow digestion and motility can result.
-Other symptoms of hypothyroidism include, feeling cold, hair loss, brain fog, feeling like your in slow motion, slow heart rate and weight gain.
+Other symptoms of hypothyroidism include feeling cold, hair loss, brain fog, feeling like you’re in slow motion, slow heart rate and weight gain.

 Food changes or lack of fiber in your meals can be a cause of constipation.
 With the popularity of processed foods, fewer people are consuming real vegetables.
 Your body needs bulk fiber to bind and push food through the colon.

 Stress and anxiety can turn on the fight or flight process in the body, halting digestion.
 When your body thinks it’s in danger, digestion is not top on the list.
 Your brain and gut have a strong connection and some even nickname the gut your “second brain” Many neurotransmitters are located and created in the bowels.

 Bad gut bacteria can produce gas which can be toxic to our system.
 Gas from the bacteria disrupts nerve function, slowing down the contractions in the bowels and damaging digestion.
 It is estimated that 90% of people with IBS or Crohn’s disease have unbalanced gut bacteria.
 (2)

-Exercise speeds up the metabolism and many people find relief from hard bound up stools when they add activity to their daily lives.
+Exercise speeds up the metabolism and many people find relief from hardbound up stools when they add activity to their daily lives.
 Even adding a walk around the block or a bike ride may be enough activity to get things moving.

 Vitamins, especially Iron can pull water from the colon causing constipation.
 Taking a multivitamin containing iron may be the cause of hard stools.
 Taking your vitamin a meal increases the chances of it absorbing and being broken down properly, reducing hard stools.

-I want to mention that laxatives may temporarily seem to fix your constipation issues but it is only a bandaid over a larger problem.
+I want to mention that laxatives may temporarily seem to fix your constipation issues but it is only a band-aid over a larger problem.
 It’s important to examine WHY your body is making hard stools or things seem to be stalled.

 If you still deal with it after adding in these things you may want to look deeper into some digestive issues such as SIBO/IBS or thyroid problems.
-The information here should be enough to get you moving in the right direction.
+Take these tips for how to get rid of constipation at home.